Articles on: FeedHub

 How can I set up Rules?

-First, simply click on Add Rule next to the field brand
+Click Add Rule next to the color field.

 By choosing Whole words only, our app only extracts the color if it matches with the entire keyword as entered (for example, it does not take the word "white" inside the word "off-white").
 By choosing Case sensitive, our app only extracts the color if it matches exactly to the keyword entered (for example, it does not take the word "Purple" with a capital P).